Approach

 Example

-The outside starts a few feet off the pin, opens with a three-step (left-right-left), plants square, and launches to meet a high outside set at the peak.
+The outside hitter starts a few feet off the net, takes a three-step approach (left-right-left), plants, and jumps to meet the set at the peak of her reach.

 Frequently Asked Questions